-VA DIC benefits are available only to the loved ones of veterans who meet certain qualifications and standards, such as if the veteran died from a serious injury or disease stemming from their service.
+VA DIC benefits are available only to the loved ones of veterans who meet certain qualifications, such as if the veteran died from a serious injury or disease stemming from their service.

 One such service-related illness is mesothelioma, a cancer caused by asbestos exposure.